makinteract/admission_docs/international.md

 ### Part 2 - Document Submission to be sent physically to the admission office

-The documents listed below should be sent by mail to
+The documents listed below should be sent by mail to:

 ```
 Graduate Admission Team, KAIST